 REMOVE THE DISTRACTIONS

-The more chances you have of being distracted when you work by this never-ending loop (writing emails, checking social media, watching TV or a video in Youtube, reading different web pages, or being interrupted by someone), the greater is the risk of losing interest and focus.
-Remove all the temptations and create the safe space for work with better choice to get the things done on time.
+The more chances you have of being distracted when you work by this never-ending loop (writing emails, checking social media, watching TV or a video on YouTube, reading different web pages, or being interrupted by someone), the greater the risk of losing interest and focus is.
+Remove all the temptations and create a safe space for work with a better choice to get things done on time.

-It is very easy to get trap in this sneaky behavior, and even it seems to be a never-ending cycle, always you can crush or kick it out from your behavior.
-The release from procrastination depends on knowing one’s own psychology and one’s own behavior.
+It is easy to get trapped in this sneaky behavior, and even though it seems to be a never-ending cycle, you can always crush or kick it out of your behavior.
+The release from procrastination depends on knowing one’s psychology and one’s behavior.

-Try to find a meaningful understanding of the meaningless tasks, bring more fun in the boring ones, and find a way to make your present self to see the wisdom of doing things in the now, for the best of the future you.
+Try to find a meaningful understanding of the meaningless tasks, bring more fun to the boring ones, and find a way to make your present self see the wisdom of doing things in the now for the best of the future.

 If you enjoyed reading the article, why not spread the word?
-Let us know any suggestions you have, and feel free to share your experience in the comment below.
+Let us know your suggestions, and feel free to share your experience in the comment below.